 Call an Accident Lawyer and Take These Steps

 If you or even a friend are involved in a motorcycle accident, follow these essential steps:

 - Check for injuries and call have someone call 911 if you are unable

 - Document the scene by taking pictures, then do your best to get your bike off the road to protect others

 - Talk to anyone who witnessed the accident.
 Get the officer's badge number.
 Get insurance information.

 - Call your insurance company.

 Call a motorcycle accident lawyer.
-The reality with motorcycle accidents is that in many cases it’s may not be your fault.
-If you’ve been seriously hurt, you have every right to pursue your legal options relating to personal injury laws.
-A simple consultation with one of our personal injury lawyers at our Doylestown and Norristown personal injury law firm will let you know exactly what your options are.
+Often, the reality with motorcycle accidents is that it may not be your fault.
+If you're seriously hurt, you have every right to pursue your legal options relating to personal injury laws.
+For example, a simple consultation with one of our personal injury lawyers at our Doylestown and Norristown personal injury law firm will let you know your options.

 Call Rich Sokorai at 610.275.0700 or email email@example.com.
 We'll take the time to talk through the details with you.